MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

 ### [AKS on Azure Local](#tab/aks-local)

-Use the [How-to guide](/azure/aks/hybrid/workload-identity) to actitvate workload identity federation on AKS on Azure Local by using the `--enable-oidc-issuer` and `--enable-workload-identity` flags.
+Use the [How-to guide](/azure/aks/hybrid/workload-identity) to activate workload identity federation on AKS on Azure Local by using the `--enable-oidc-issuer` and `--enable-workload-identity` flags.

 Return to these steps after the initial activation.
 There is no need to complete the remainder of that guide.